CONNECTIVITY - Riparian Connectivity

 A 200-meter (660 ft) buffer was created around perennial ditches and streams using 1:24,000 scale MN DNR Streams data.
 The 200-meter buffer was combined with 100 and 500-year Federal Emergency Management Agency (FEMA) designated floodplain and the maximum extent of the combined data layers was designated as “riparian area”.
 Land cover within the riparian area was calculated using the National Agricultural Statistical Service (NASS) land cover data.

 The percent agricultural and developed land relative to the total riparian area was calculated and scored.
 Scores range from 0 (all lands within 200 meters of streams or in floodplains are in annual cropland or urban cover) to 100 (all lands are neither urban nor annual agriculture).
-This value was created for the riparian land within each major watershed.
+The same analysis methods were used for both the major and catchment scale watershed health scores.

-Scores ranged from 11 to 100 for watersheds across the state, with lowest scores in the agricultural south central and northwest.
+The lowest riparian connectivity scores were found in the agricultural south central and northwest regions of Minnesota.
 The highly developed Twin Cities metropolitan area had moderate scores.
 The highest scores were found in the northern and eastern portions of the state.
 Values in southeastern and southwestern watersheds reflect forest, woodlots, or grasslands associated with perennial vegetation on steeper slopes.

 The catchment level results reveal important patterns within major watersheds, particularly those watersheds with mid-range health scores.
-In almost all cases, mid-range scores result from averaging a range of conditions from high scores, often ranging from very to very low.
+In almost all cases, mid-range scores result from averaging a range of conditions from high scores to very low scores.
 The pattern of intact to intensely used of riparian land is very important for identifying areas that provide biologic and hydrologic access to important habitats and land area.
 Unimpeded access to riparian lands provide services such as land for seasonal flooding, habitat replenishment and refugia for many species.

 Riparian connectivity is directly related to water quality over much of the state, as sediment, nutrients, pollutants, and temperature are reduced by perennial riparian vegetation and wetlands.